 There’s no such thing as run-of-the-mill when it comes to luxury accommodation options in Brisbane.

-You favour the personal touch: Spicers Balfour, New Farm
+1. Spicers Balfour, New Farm

+If you favour the personal touch, Spicers Balfour could be the spot for you.
 Tucked away in a quiet side street in New Farm, and housed across both a sweet Queenslander cottage and 1940s Art Deco apartment block, Spicers Balfour is more inner-city retreat than regular hotel.

 Carefully curated antique furniture and jewel-tone velvet chairs are paired with sumptuous bedding, rain showers and BOSE speakers in each room.